Dachkovski/AIHedgefund/README.md

 The accuracy of the prediction is: 0.55.
 This means, that the prediction accuracy of the model is 5% above coincidence.

 ## Conclusion

+The prediction of stock prices is one of the most difficult tasks in economics and especially in machine learning.
+Furthermore, successful models tend to become inaccurate with time, so that temporary gains not a guarantee to succeed in the future.

+Thus one improvement could be the implementation of continouus learning model pipeline, which adopts the models to new incoming data.
+Besides, the model uses only the time series of gold prices.
+The accuracy may be improved by including more features (as the stocequity and stock market is a strongly interdependent system) and fundamental macro economics data (inflation, FED balance sheet, etc.)